 10. No Time to Die

-If No Time to Die had maintained the punchy, globetrotting pace of its first 90 minutes then it’d likely be a shoe-in for one of the best Bond movies ever made.
-While it doesn’t clear that impossibly high bar throughout the entirety of its bumper 163 minute runtime, it certainly bids farewell to Daniel Craig’s 007 with all the style and, crucially, substance we’ve come to expect from the long-serving Bond actor.
+If No Time to Die had maintained the punchy, globetrotting pace of its first 90 minutes then it’d likely be a shoo-in for one of the best Bond movies ever made.
+While it doesn’t clear that impossibly high bar throughout the entirety of its bumper 163-minute runtime, it certainly bids farewell to Daniel Craig’s 007 with all the style and, crucially, substance we’ve come to expect from the long-serving Bond actor.

 The pre-credits Siena sequence is an undoubted highlight, wedding the deeply personal touch of Craig’s era with the sort of physical set-pieces that – even in the age of green screens – still manage to wow on the big screen.
 From there, Bond is on the trail of a new supervillain (Safin, played by Rami Malek) after an off-the-books weapon is swiped from a covert MI6 lab.

 In truth, No Time to Die attempts too much: Blofeld, SPECTRE, Bond’s personal life, and a new 007 are all crammed into Craig’s swan song.
 It leaves Safin feeling severely undercooked and too many questions being asked as the movie hurtles towards the emotional gut-punch of a final act.
 But it just about works – and is always entertaining.